Symmetries and singular behaviors with Bohmian trajectories: Introduction

 ~

-With that in mind, two challenging wave phenomena in free space, directly associated with the phase, are going to be analyzed by means of Bohmian mechanics: (1) solutions that contain an infinite amount of energy, with particular emphasis on the phenomenology of Airy wave packets due to their self-acceleration and shape-invariance properties \cite{sanz:JOSAA:2022}, and (2) self-focusing solutions \cite{sanz:PLA:2024}, i.e., solutions that converge to a singularity with time without the action of any external agent or nonlinear contribution \cite{peres-bk,aiello:OptLett:2016,aiello:OSACont:2020,porras:PRA:2021}.
-In both cases, the discussion will show how, despite of the peculiar nature of these solutions, they admit well-posed trajectory-based descriptions, which help us to understand in an intuitive manner the main features (the challenging ones) of their respective dynamical evolutions and, from them, the major role played in those dynamics by the local variations of the quantum phase.
+To illustrate such claims, here two challenging wave phenomena in free space, directly associated with the phase, are analyzed and discussed by means of Bohmian mechanics: (1) solutions that contain an infinite amount of energy, with particular emphasis on the phenomenology of Airy wave packets due to their self-acceleration and shape-invariance properties \cite{sanz:JOSAA:2022}, and (2) self-focusing solutions \cite{sanz:PLA:2024}, i.e., solutions that converge to a singularity with time without the action of any external agent or nonlinear contribution \cite{peres-bk,aiello:OptLett:2016,aiello:OSACont:2020,porras:PRA:2021}.
+In both cases, it will be shown how, despite the peculiar nature of these solutions, they admit well-posed trajectory-based descriptions, which help us to understand in an intuitive manner the main features (the challenging ones) of their respective dynamical evolutions and, from them, the major role played in those dynamics by the local variations of the quantum phase.
 An interesting point here is thus the one concerning the symmetries displayed by the underlying velocity fields (or, equivalently, the associated phase fields), and hence the physical implications arising when such symmetries are broken.

 ~